Legal system of Saudi Arabia: Criminal trials and punishment

 Western-based organisations such as Amnesty International and Human Rights Watch have condemned both the Saudi criminal justice system and its severe punishments.
 However, most Saudis reportedly support the system and say that it maintains a low crime rate.

 Human Rights Watch, in their 2008 report on Saudi Arabian criminal justice system, noted that the criminal procedure code introduced in 2002 lacked some basic protections but, as mentioned above, had been ignored by judges in any case.
 Those arrested are often not informed of the crime of which they are accused or given access to a lawyer and are subject to abusive treatment and torture if they do not confess.
 At trial, there is a presumption of guilt and the accused is often unable to examine witnesses and evidence or present a legal defense.
 Most trials are held in secret, that is, without the public or press.
 The physical punishments imposed by Saudi courts, such as beheading, stoning, amputation and lashing, and the number of executions have also been strongly criticized.

 Saudi Arabia has been condemned by various international organizations for its discriminatory legal system towards the guilty.
 In June 2017, Saudi officials were accused of illegally transferring a Saudi student studying in the US, who was accused of killing a teenager in Oregon.
 The accused faced first-degree manslaughter — with a minimum sentence of 10 years — as well as hit-and-run, reckless endangerment and reckless driving charges in the US.
 As per a report by BBC, Saudi authorities helped him obtain an illegal passport and fled him out of the States in a private plane.
-In June 2018, Saudi officials informed the US that the student was in the kingdom from the past one year.
+In June 2018, Saudi officials informed the US that the student had been in the kingdom for a year.

 Saudi Arabia has made bail for its nationals on several previous occasions as well, including for a man accused of rape in Utah in 2015, who also fled, and in 2013 for a Missouri resident, who was accused but later acquitted of murdering a person.

 Disregarding the 2020 ruling of abolishing death penalty for juveniles, Saudi Arabia executed Mustafa Hashem al-Darwish in June 2021, over the allegations of taking part in anti-government demonstrations at the age of 17.
 He was being held in detention since May 2015 and was placed in solitary confinement for years.
 During the trial, al-Darwish revealed that he faced brutal torture and beatings and was forced to sign confessions.